Gevgelija: Geography

 Located between the mountains Kožuf and Pajak only 70 km from Thessaloniki and 165 km from Skopje, the town acts as a rail depot between the two countries, making it a central location in its region.
-Its position in the south of the country gives it a warm Mediterranean climate (Csa classification), making it the optimal location in North Macedonia for cultivation of fruits and vegetables such as figs, lemons, and grapes.
+Its position in the southeast of the country gives it a warm Mediterranean climate (Csa classification), making it the optimal location in North Macedonia for cultivation of fruits and vegetables such as figs, lemons, and grapes.
 The town is also a centre for raising silkworms, an integral part of the country's silk trade.
 Alongside its agriculture, Gevgelija's economy consists of a light industry sector.
 Tourism is growing, with a spa located in a nearby village.

 Climate

-Gevgelija has a hot-summer mediterranean climate (Köppen climate classification: Csa).
+Gevgelija has a hot-summer mediterranean climate (Köppen climate classification: Csa), making it one of North Macedonia's warmer towns.